MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal-guide.md

 - It is also possible that the notification is incorrect based on your review.
 In that case, please provide that feedback and assign back to Microsoft.
 - Finally, if you want to add a comment to provide additional context for your own team or for Microsoft team, post the message without turning on “Assign to Microsoft“.

-![NOTE] It is possible that due to your corrective action, the actual issue is addressed, and things go back to normal.
-It is possible that Managed Rooms monitoring might detect that things are back to normal and clear that incident of your list.
+![NOTE] Your corrective action may address the issue, and that Managed Rooms monitoring clears that incident from your list.
 In the above situation, you might not get a chance to resolve the issue and assign it back to Microsoft.
-In a future release, we will address this issue.
+This issue will be addressed in a future release.